 Likewise, video security often consists of many layers of protection including password protection, encryption, and domain whitelisting — which we’ll explore in more detail below.

 Video security is important for both your personal content and for your business.
 Unless it’s properly secured, any video you upload is susceptible to piracy, theft, or loss.
 Securing your videos prevents someone from viewing or downloading them without your permission.
 And, it ensures that your private or proprietary information stays safe.
+Some platforms also allow multi users to access content using the same password, which can be useful for collaborative projects or team access.

 What types of video should I secure?